ethan-master-coding/How-To-Program/README.md

 ## Description

-A simple website for my YT/Twich channel.
+A simple website for my YT channel.

 ## How to use the site